Interview with Marie-Monique Robin

 Something I hadn't considered: persuading Monsanto’s victims to give evidence.
 They were all afraid.
 It was very strange—usually when you work in the area of human rights, people want to talk and appreciate the interest you show in their story.
 That didn't happen in this case.
 They were frightened of the consequences.
 There were frightened you weren't what you said you were, because sometimes Monsanto sends fake journalists and fake TV crews.
 I managed to gain the trust of many people because now I am well known and people can check that I really am a journalist.

-Laura Stefani is a freelance Italian journalist specialized in biodiversity and sustainability
+Italy, freelance journalist specialized in biodiversity and sustainability.

 Latest Food for Thought articles